Inter Miami lose 3-0: Angry Messi tries to confront referee after game (Video)

 Lionel Messi Tries to Confront Referee After Inter Miami Defeat

-- Lionel Messi was filmed attempting to confront the referee after Inter Miami CF’s 3-0 defeat to Los Angeles FC in their 2026 Major League Soccer opener
+- Lionel Messi was filmed attempting to confront the referee after Inter Miami’s 3-0 defeat to Los Angeles FC in their 2026 Major League Soccer opener

 - Messi had to be restrained by teammate Luis Suarez as frustration boiled over following the heavy loss